instructor-ai/instructor/docs/concepts/lists.md

 ## Streaming Tasks

-Since a `MultiTask(T)` is well contrained to `tasks: List[T]` we can make assuptions on how tokens are used and provide a helper method that allows you generate tasks as the the tokens are streamed in
+We can also generate tasks as the the tokens are streamed in by defining an `Iterable[T]` type.

 Lets look at an example in action with the same class